 We recommend confirming a transaction before it is executed.
 However, in cases of non-monetary transactions, you should exercise discretion, keeping in mind what would make for a better assistant experience.
 For example, it’s better to just complete simple tasks (like setting reminders, or playing music) without a confirmation.

-All the choices made by the user or Bixby should be editable, allowing the user to make any changes by touch, typing or voice.
+All the choices made by the user or Bixby should be editable, allowing the user to make any changes by touch, typing, or voice.

 If the user chooses to change an input, you should carry over the information to the consequential Input Moment, so the user sees their previous choice, has the option to modify, and is not starting from scratch.

 Split separate inputs into individual cells leading to individual prompts.
-For instance, if you require first name and last name as two separate inputs, use two separate Input Moments asking, "What’s your first name?" and “What’s your last name?”.
+For example, if you require first name and last name as two separate inputs, use two separate Input Moments asking, "What’s your first name?" and “What’s your last name?”.
 Correspondingly, separate the first name and last name as two separate input cells in the Confirmation Moment.

 The Bixby platform requires letting the user review all the important information as well as a detailed price breakdown before making a monetary transaction or authentication.

-Show a summary of all important information, including a detailed breakdown of the transaction amount (including base amount and taxes) for the user to review.
+Additionally, you should show a summary of all important information, including a detailed breakdown of the transaction amount (including base amount and taxes) for the user to review.

 You should design your capsule such that Bixby confirms any irreversible or critical tasks.

-Show a summary of all important information, in order of priority, for the user to review, which should you consider while modeling actions.
+In addition, you should show a summary of all important information, in order of priority, for the user to review, which should you consider while modeling actions.

-The dialog used on a confirmation moment should be a brief and direct question that prompts the user to act.
+The dialog used on a Confirmation Moment should be a brief and direct question that prompts the user to act.
 For more information on how to write dialog, see the writing guidelines.